BinomialLLC/basis_universal/README.md

 For best quality, you must supply basisu with original uncompressed source images.
 Any other type of lossy compression applied before basisu (including ETC1/BC1-5, BC7, JPEG, etc.) will cause multi-generational artifacts to appear in the final output textures.

-For the maximum possible achievable quality with the current format and encoder, use:
+For the maximum possible achievable quality with the current format and encoder (completely ignoring encoding speed!), use:

-`basisu x.png -level 5 -max_endpoints 16128 -max_selectors 16128 -no_selector_rdo -no_endpoint_rdo`
+`basisu x.png -comp_level 5 -max_endpoints 16128 -max_selectors 16128 -no_selector_rdo -no_endpoint_rdo`

 Level 5 is extremely slow, so unless you have a very powerful machine, levels 2-4 are recommended.